Governance of payment systems

 We have decided to make a general direction requiring interbank operators (except BBCCL) to ensure appropriate representation of service-users’ interests in the decision-making processes of their governing bodies.

 Conflicts of interest can have an adverse effect on competition and, in turn, on innovation and the interests of service-users.

 The industry structure for interbank payment systems in the UK is characterised by vertical relationships involving the presence of the same participants at different levels in the supply chain – such as at operator level, infrastructure level and PSP level.
 A number of PSPs also appoint directors to several if not all of the different interbank systems operators.

 We require interbank operators (except BBCCL) to ensure that any director of that operator must not simultaneously be a director of an actual or potential central infrastructure provider to that same payment system.

 We also expect interbank operators to review their conflicts of interest policies and mechanisms in light of the concerns we express.
 We want interbank operators to consider whether aspects of their conflict of interest policies and mechanisms are sufficiently robust or could be managed better or more transparently.

 Where there is a lack of transparency in decision-making at board level of operators it could mean the interests of service-users are not taken into account - or not perceived to be taken into account.
 It can also mean that the implications for service-users are neither fully understood nor sufficiently factored into decision-making.

-Consequently we are going to require the boards of interbank operators (except BBCCL) to publish board minutes, including votes, in a timely manner, from 30 April 2015.
+Consequently we require the boards of interbank operators (except BBCCL) to publish board minutes, including votes, in a timely manner.